BreadDeveloper/BreadDeveloper/README.md

   🔹 JavaScript \
   🔹 HTML \
   🔹 CSS \
+  🔹 SCSS \
   🔹 Python

-Languages/Technologies I'm interested in learning in the future:  \
+Languages/Technologies I'm interested in learning more about in the future:  \
   🔹 PHP \
   🔹 Bootstrap \
-  🔹 SCSS \
   🔹 Others...

 If you somehow made it here...
 Thanks for reading! 😃